dlevs/flexfield/README.md

 ### flexfield.trigger(element)

 The single call to flexfield.init() already applies the necessary event listeners to resize all textareas on user interaction.
-However, when creating a new textarea element, or changing the value of a textarea dynamically with JavaScript, the first resize must be triggered manually:
+However, when creating a new textarea element, or changing the value of a textarea dynamically with JavaScript, a resize must be triggered manually:

 ``` js